wrlu/Android-Tools/README.md

 ## Usage
 - dump_fs: These scripts is used to dump target's filesystem or binaries (like apps or framework jars).
-    - dump_apks.sh: Dump all apks (include third-party apks)
+    - dump_android.sh: Dump script for Android
 - on_device: You should run these scripts or binaries on a real device or emulator.
     - cat_proc_maps.sh: Search anything in all processes memory maps.
 - on_filesystem: You should run these scripts or binaries in a dumped Android filesystem.